Please read carefully:

 18. Brochure / Website / Advertising material accuracy

 The information contained in our brochure, on our website and in our other advertising material is believed correct to the best of our knowledge at the time of printing or publication.
 However, errors may occasionally occur and information may subsequently change.
 You must therefore ensure you check all details of your chosen tour (including the price) with us or your travel agent at the time of booking.

 Registered Office: Nelson House, 55 Victoria Road, Farnborough, Hampshire, GU14 7PA, UK

 Your privacy is important to us.
 We will only use the information that we collect about you lawfully, in accordance with the Data Protection Act 1998 and Electronic Communications (EC Directive) Regulations 2003 ("data protection laws").
 You confirm that you will only enter information about yourself and those in your party and that such information is true.

 For the purposes of the Data Protection Act 1998, we, Explore Worldwide Limited are a data controller.
-In order to process your booking, brochure and dossier requests, provide your tour and to help us provide you with a more personal service, we need to collect certain personal details from you.
+In order to process your booking, brochure and Tour Note requests, provide your tour and to help us provide you with a more personal service, we need to collect certain personal details from you.
 These details will include, where applicable, the names and contact details of party members, credit/ debit card or other payment details and special requirements such as those relating to any disability or medical condition which may affect the chosen tour arrangements and any dietary restrictions which may disclose your religious beliefs.
 If we need any other personal details, we will tell you before we obtain them from you.